cchantep/acolyte/readme.md

 }
 ```

-Here is a specs2 sample checking query result is properly selected and mapped:
+Then following specification can be written, checking that query result is properly selected and mapped:

 ```scala
 import acolyte.Acolyte._